-Horry County has a variety of community wellness centers, local preschools participate in Color Me Healthy promoting the adoption of nutrition policies, and is a partner with Eat Smart Move More.
-While rates of obesity were below the state and national percentages, the county was still above the Healthy People 2020 goal.
+The McLeod Health and Fitness Center is a state-of-the-art wellness center in Florence County.
+Florence County also become a chapter of Eat Smart Move More and promotes walking and biking with trails throughout Florence.
+Rates of obesity are above the state and national percentages, as well as the Healthy People 2020 goal.
 Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
 Healthy People has established benchmarks for these objectives and monitored progress over time.